MatteoZinni/R_Aeshna_juncea_cyanea/README.md

 * Linear discriminant analysis, logistic regression and random forest algorhytm to look for the best classification algorhytm

 ## Findings
-The random forest algorhytms has been use to successfully discriminate two dragonfly spieces according a set of climatic variables derived from raster data.
+The random forest algorhytms has been use to successfully discriminate the two dragonfly spieces according a set of climatic variables derived from raster data.
 The most influent variable is ```maxtwam``` and it is quite well explanatory of the ecology of the two species. *A cyanea* show a more termophilous ecology nd since the ```elevation``` parameter have been discarderd an increase of the temperature with the reduction of the thermal differences may cause the two species to compete.

 <p float="center">
 <img src="https://github.com/MatteoZinni/R_Aeshna_juncea_cyanea/blob/master/Aeshna_output/Aeshna_output_figs/aeshnid_rf_important_var.png" data-canonical-src="https://github.com/MatteoZinni/R_Aeshna_juncea_cyanea/blob/master/Aeshna_output/Aeshna_output_figs/aeshnid_rf_important_var.png" width="500" height="500" />